The Apostle Paul’s Income and What It Means for Today

 Upon returning to the U.S. the questions resurfaced.
 Do I really want to be a full-time pastor?
 What about Paul’s example of manual labor?
 Isn’t it better to work a regular job, at least part-time?

 I first attempted to answer my nagging questions in a blog post published in 2010.
-That article has consistently been the most viewed post on my website (bible-bridge.com).
+That article has consistently been the most viewed post on this website.
 I assume this means that other people around the world have had questions like mine when reading the New Testament.

 Some people have a hard time with nuance.
 They want a black or white answer, but we should strive to be intellectually honest, which often involves wrestling with details rather than settling for general conclusions.
 I offer these thoughts in the hope that they will help believers to have a balanced view of the way ministry and money worked in the New Testament, especially in Paul’s ministry.